 Confession: There is no Elf on my shelf.
 Just: dust.
-Well, dust and a garland of cat hair.
+Well, dust with a garland of cat hair.
 The pics are not worth “pinning.”
-I’m Okay with that.
-But, don’t panic if your shelf is adorned by an elf.
+I’m okay with that.
+Don’t panic if your shelf is adorned by an elf.
 I’m not judging.
-(Unless, you buy it outfits and dress it like one of those creepy concrete geese from the ’80′s.
-Then: I judge. ) I don’t have a moral aversion to Elves, or their participation in the Christmas season.
+(Unless, you buy it outfits and dress it like one of those creepy concrete geese from the ’80’s.
+Then: I rightfully, judge. ) I don’t have a moral aversion to Elves, or their participation in the Christmas season.
 I believe in equal opportunities for decor of all persuasions.
 Even elves.
 On your shelves.
 Your house- your rules.
-And as far a Jesus and the true meaning of Christmas goes- I think elves would have been welcome in the manger.
+As far a Jesus and the true meaning of Christmas goes- I think elves would have been welcome in the manger.
 He hung out with taxpayers and prostitutes- I don’t think he’d be prejudiced against elves.
 They probably come under the “let the little ones come unto me” category.
 For all I know- a pair of elves may have been on the ark.
 (Okay- let’s not think about where elves come from.
 Erase that.)

-Anyway- for me- it’s not a moral dilemma.
+Anyway- it’s not an issue of morality for me.
 Greater minds than mine, can debate the theology of the elf.
 I’m out of that one.
 And since you can’t turn around in a store without bumping into a 12 ft high display of them, I can assure you it’s not because I can’t find one.
 It’s harder to avoid them.

-Anyway- I have enough to do already- like: school parties, gift shopping and countless hours spent bent in pain trying to wrap a forest’s worth of glittery paper over odd shaped items in hopes of camouflaging their contents.
+Anyway- I have enough to do without adding an elvish excursion in competitive creativity.
+Like: school parties, gift shopping and countless hours spent bent in pain trying to wrap a forest’s worth of glittery paper over odd shaped items in hopes of camouflaging their contents.
 (And debating adding ribbon out of fear the cat may eat the ribbon AGAIN.
-While I have to admit it adds a festive color scheme to the catpuke- it’s not the decor theme I am going for.)
+While I have to admit it adds a festive color scheme to the regular catpuke- it’s not the decor theme I am going for.)
 Then, there is the baking of all things carb-laden.
-And the stockings.
-And the tree. and entertaining.
-And….and…. why am I on this computer when I have to much to do?
+The stockings to be hung.
+(And socks to be sorted.)
+The tree to be decorated.
+People to be entertained.
+And….and…. why am I on this computer, when I have so much to do?

 All of which makes me just say: Elf No. Not going there.
 (Especially that last part… ew.)

-Maybe it’s because I’m kind of afraid the elf would end up like the tooth fairy.
+Maybe, it’s because I’m kind of afraid the elf would end up like the tooth fairy.
 (She has about a 40% chance of showing up the first night a tooth is placed under a pillow- here.
 However, by day 3 she’s up to 98%.
-So there’s that. ) Maybe, I refuse to join the fun, because I’m afraid that I just won’t be able to compete.
-I’m afraid my poor child would go to school and when all the other kids are reporting the mischief and foibles of their elves-mine would be the one saying: “On the shelf again.
+So there’s that. ) Maybe, I’m afraid that I won’t be able to compete.
+I’m afraid my poor child would go to school and when all the other kids are reporting the mischief and foibles of their elves, and mine would be the one saying: “On the shelf again.
 He didn’t move.
 My mom said he should have gotten his flu shot.” or- “Well, he was on a different shelf, I think.
 My mom bought the store brand one.
 She’s cheap.”
 Worse yet- he could be the kid in tears- after finding the elf dismembered by the dog after being adorably “seated” near her food bowl.
 (Beagles eat EVERYthing. trust me.)
 Basically, I fear having to plan an elf funeral.
-And I fear the Department of Elf Protective services beating their tiny fists on my wreath- bedecked front door to arrest me for elf neglect and endangerment.
+I also fear Elf Protective Services beating their tiny fists on my wreath- bedecked front door to arrest me for elf neglect and and/or endangerment.

 The truth is much more boring.
 I just chose to opt out.
 It’s an option.
 Who knew?
 (Newsflash: you can’t and don;t have to DO IT ALL.)